mlt279/vscode-reti/documentation/Features.md

 ![Image of the pause button](img/debugger/pause.png)

 ## Step Over
-If the program counter (PC) is at a jump instruction, *Step Over* will continue execution until the instruction at PC + 1 (the instruction immediately following the jump) is reached.
+If the program counter (PC) is at a jump instruction, *Step Over* will continue execution until the instruction the target PC of the jump is reached.
 Note that this behavior may vary depending on the program—execution may continue until the end if the target instruction is not reached.

 ![Image of the step over button](img/debugger/step_over.png)